01 · The feeling

 - Using approved assets in approved contexts

-- Email signatures with the wordmark
+- Email signatures with the lockup

 - Anything that follows this guide cleanly